Setup

 Windows Users

-If you are a Windows user, you might need to run a Powershell command before you create a virtual environment for the first time.
+If you are using Windows, you may need to run a PowerShell command before creating a virtual environment for the first time.

-You shouldn’t need to do this again, unless you get a new computer.
+You should only need to do this once, unless you are using a different computer.

-To create a virtual environment for this project:
+To create a virtual environment in Visual Studio Code:

 Create venv 1